Huey-Magoos-IT/magooos-site/memory-bank/progress.md

 - ✅ Added access control utilities for location-based permissions
 - ✅ Fixed authentication issue in Group controller by adding Bearer token support
 - ✅ Successfully tested authentication fix on the EC2 server
+- ✅ Enhanced GroupCard component with improved styling and user management
+- ✅ Added user removal functionality to groups
+- ✅ Added Groups link to the sidebar for admins and location admins
+- ✅ Fixed build issues with proper imports in the server code

 #### In Progress
-- 🔄 Enhancing Groups UI with LocationTable component
+- ✅ Enhancing Groups UI with improved styling and user management
-- 🔄 Improving location selection interface to match reporting page
+- ✅ Adding user removal functionality

 #### Pending
 - ⏳ Implement LocationUser creation flow
 - ⏳ Update data/reporting pages with location filtering
-- ⏳ Add documentation for the new features

 ### Next Steps
-1. Enhance the Groups page UI with a LocationTable component similar to the reporting page:
-   - Replace the current dropdown with a LocationTable component
-   - Add the "Selected Locations" display with Undo and Clear All buttons
-   - Implement the same location selection workflow
-   - Maintain consistent styling and user experience
+1. ✅ Enhanced the GroupCard UI with better styling and user management
+2. ✅ Implemented user removal functionality for groups
+3. ✅ Added Groups to the sidebar navigation for easier access
-2. Create migration and update seed script with new roles (if not already done)
+4. Create migration and update seed script with new roles (if not already done)
-3. Implement LocationUser creation for LocationAdmins
+5. Implement LocationUser creation for LocationAdmins
-4. Update data/reporting pages to filter by user's locations
+6. Update data/reporting pages to filter by user's locations
-5. Add documentation for the new features

 ### Authentication Fix Details
 We identified and fixed an authentication issue in the Group controller: